 a) CANVAS: We will be using a 16" x 20" canvas.
 If you don't have this size then you can use any size, preferably a rectangular shape.
 If you only have a square canvas then you can block of some areas not to paint if you want to have the painting look the same as the sample.

 If you don't have a canvas you can also use a piece of smooth plywood, a piece of smooth cardboard, a piece of drywall and as a last resort heavy paper or canvas fabric.
 Paper won't be as good because it will curl and cause some problems.
 If you use plywood, cardboard or drywall, you will need to prime with a white paint first, you can use any household white paint, including wall paint for this.
 If you want to paint on a canvas cloth you will need some type of primer for this to make the cloth paintable.

-b) ACRYLIC PAINT: Black, White, Green, Yellow, Brown and Blue.
-You can purchase at Michael's, Dollar Store or Walmart, if you are going to venture out, get lots of paint and extra canvasses so you can do this again with us.
+b) ACRYLIC PAINT: Black, White, Red and Yellow, Brown, and Blue.
+You can purchase art packages from us or you can purchase at Michael's, Dollar Store or Walmart, if you are going to venture out, get lots of paint and extra canvasses so you can do this again with us.
 You can also use tempura paint, normally used for children's paint.